 This essential filter keeps your house comfy and air clean.
 How often you should change your air filter depends on the style of filter you have.
 Flat filters should be swapped each month, while pleated filters should be swapped every three months.
 If you’re unsure if your filter should be replaced, pull it out and angle it to the light.
 Install a new one if you can’t see light through it.

 If someone in your home has allergies or asthma, we recommend having a filter with a higher MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 3. Enhance Natural Ventilation

 Keep fresh air in your home by opening windows whenever the weather allows.
 We also suggest running exhaust fans in your bathroom and kitchen often to remove pollutants and draw in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more freely.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more freely.
 We’ll help you choose the ideal option during your free home comfort assessment.
 Contact us at 954-736-4314 to book yours today!